 All successful applicants are required to provide a five year employer reference history (one of which should be from your most recent employer).

 To comply with Department for Transport regulations, some positions will also require you to complete a criminal record and counter terrorism check.
 The resourcing team will advise you if this is required.

 The purpose of a Criminal Record Check is to enhance public safety by providing Heathrow with any criminal history information on individuals applying for posts.

 Disclosure Scotland issues a Disclosure Certificate, which provides details of an individual's criminal convictions.
-There is no charge for this service.
+There is a charge for this service.

 What is a Counter Terrorism Check (CTC)?